 sudo add-apt-repository universe sudo apt update

-After updating the package manager index to install PIP for Python 2 enter following in the terminal:
+After updating the package manager index to install PIP for Python 2 enter the following in the terminal:

 sudo apt install python2